linsyking/CanvasHelper2/Readme.md

 1. Run the backend
 2. Run `CanvasHelper2-conf` and configure CanvasHelper in the browser
-3. Run an HTTP server to host the static HTML files
+3. Run an HTTP server to host the static HTML files (or develop your own dashboard frontend)

 ## Run backend